Convex Hulls, Triangulations, and Voronoi Diagrams of Planar Point Sets on the Congested Clique: An -round Algorithm for Convex Hull on Congested Clique

 The procedure $NewLowerHull(H'_{\ell},H'_m)$ is defined analogously.

-As in case of the procedure $QuickConvexHull(S),$ each step of \\ $NewConvexHull(S),$ but for the calls to $NewUpperHull(S)$ and $NewLowerHull(S)$, can be done in $O(1)$ rounds on the congested clique by \cite{L}.
+As in the procedure $QuickConvexHull(S),$ each step of $NewConvexHull(S),$ but for the calls to $NewUpperHull(S)$ and $NewLowerHull(S)$, can be done in $O(1)$ rounds on the congested clique by \cite{L}.
 Furthermore, the first, next to the last, and last steps of $NewUpperHull(S)$ require $O(1)$ rounds.
 By Lemma 2, the recursion depth of the procedure $Bridge$ is logarithmic in $n.$ The crucial observation is now that consequently the nodes $\ell$ and $m$ need to exchange $O(\log n)$ messages in order to implement $Bridge(H_{\ell},H_m)$.
-In particular, they need to inform each other about the current medians and in case $H'_{\ell}$ or $H'_m$ contains at most two vertices, the node $\ell$ or $m$ needs to inform about the situation and the two vertices the other node.
-In consequence, by Lemma 1, these two nodes can implement $Bridge(H_{\ell},H_m)$ by sending a single message to each other in each round in a sequence of $O(\log n)$ consecutive rounds.
+In particular, they need to inform each other about the current medians and their neighbors on $H'_{\ell}$ or $H'_m$, respectively.
+Also, in case $H'_{\ell}$ or $H'_m$ contains at most two vertices, the node $\ell$ or $m$ needs to inform the other node about the situation and about those at most two vertices.
+In consequence, by Lemma 2, these two nodes can implement $Bridge(H_{\ell},H_m)$ by sending a single message to each other in each round in a sequence of $O(\log n)$ consecutive rounds.
 It follows that all the $n^2$ calls of $Bridge(H_{\ell},H_m)$ can be implemented in parallel in $O(\log n)$ rounds.
-Note that in each of the $O(\log n)$ rounds, each clique node sends at most one message to each other clique node,so in total, each node sends at most $n-1$ messages to the other nodes in each of these rounds.
+Note that in each of the $O(\log n)$ rounds, each clique node sends at most one message to each other clique node, so in total, each node sends at most $n-1$ messages to the other nodes in each of these rounds.
 It follows that $NewUpperHull(S)$ and symmetrically $NewLowerHull(S)$ can be implemented in $O(\log n)$ rounds on the congested clique.
 We conclude that $NewConvexHull(S)$ can be done in $O(\log n)$ rounds on the congested clique.

 \begin{theorem} Consider a congested $n$-clique network, where each node holds a batch of $n$ points in the Euclidean plane specified by $O(\log n)$-bit coordinates.
 The convex hull of the set $S$ of the $n^2$ input points can be computed by the procedure $NewConvexHull(S)$ in $O(\log n)$ rounds on the congested clique. \end{theorem}